Jim Hefferon: Early life

-Jim Hefferon grew up in Connecticut and attended the University of Connecticut, where he obtained a PhD in mathematics in recursion theory as a student of Manuel Lerman.
+Jim Hefferon grew up in Connecticut and attended the University of Connecticut, where he obtained a PhD in Mathematics, specializing in recursion theory, as a student of Manuel Lerman.

 Saint Michael's days

-Jim Hefferon moved to Vermont in 1990 to take a job at Saint Michael's College.
+Jim Hefferon moved to Colchester, Vermont in 1990 to take a job at Saint Michael's College.
 He became an active member of the Linux community, including founding the Vermont Area Group of Unix Enthusiasts.

 Textbooks

 In 2020, for his open-content undergraduate textbook Linear Algebra, Hefferon won the Daniel Solow Author's Award of the Mathematical Association of America, with the award citation noting the book's "clear writing style, tremendous variety of exercises, amenability to use with active learning strategies, and […] careful attention to detail" and its status as one of "the most successful and the most popular" open textbooks.
 Since 1996, Hefferon's Linear Algebra has been available for free download on the World Wide Web under the GNU Free Documentation License or a Creative Commons license.
 As of 2020, the book is in its fourth edition and is published by Orthogonal Publishing L3C.

 Other textbooks of Hefferon's, made available under the same terms, are an inquiry-based Introduction to Proofs and a textbook on computer science, Theory of Computation.